hchenqi/WndDesign/README.md

 `Layer` is where `Figure`s are rendered on.
 A `Layer` draws a `FigureQueue` at a time. `Layer` itself is also a kind of `Figure` that can be drawn on other `Layer`s.

-Each root level window, or `DesktopFrame` owns a `DesktopLayer` coupled with a `HWND` resource, and is directly managed by `Desktop`.
+Each root-level window, or `DesktopFrame` owns a `DesktopLayer` coupled with a `HWND` resource, and is directly managed by `Desktop`.
 All `Figure`s are finally drawn on `DesktopLayer` and presented on screen.

 ### Message Handling